tabilzad/ktor-docs-plugin/README.md

 ## Planned Features

 * Automatic Response resolution
-* Support for polymorphic types
+* Support for polymorphic types with discriminators
-* Support ktor resources (coming in 0.6.2)
 * Option for an automatic tag resolution from module/route function declaration
 * Tag descriptions
 * Parsing kdocs do for schema property descriptions